imapex/imapex101/module1/Module 1 README.md

 > Linux has never been about quality.
 There are so many parts of the system that are just these cheap little hacks, and it happens to run. -Theo de Raadt

 Some of the most difficult parts of developing are often less about coding, and more about operational tasks.
-But sense the big theme in development these days is **Dev_Ops_** we can't get away from those tasks.
+But sense the big theme in development these days is **Dev"Ops"** we can't get away from those tasks.

 Scripting has long been the swiss army knife for operations, and it continues to be valuable today.
 There are several common Linux utilities that having a basic fundamental knowledge of will help you greatly as you work to develop and package your applications for others to use.